Jonathan Coulton: The Aftermath and Artificial Heart (2009–2012)

 Coulton had been working on his follow-up to the Thing a Week albums, tentatively titled The Aftermath.
 He said the title was an umbrella term for unreleased tracks recorded after Thing a Week.
 "The Aftermath" was then released in 2009.

 A DVD & CD of a concert performed February 22, 2008, at the Great American Music Hall in San Francisco, entitled Best.
 Concert.
 Ever. was released in 2009.
 At the concert, Coulton played "Still Alive" along with guest "musicians" and geek/celebrities Leo Laporte, Merlin Mann and Veronica Belmont.
 Coulton also opened for They Might Be Giants for a few shows of their March 2010 tour.
 He toured with them again in February 2012.

 On May 25, 2010, Coulton said on his official site that he would work on a new album, to be produced by John Flansburgh of They Might Be Giants, and for the first time ever with a full band, including Marty Beller of They Might Be Giants, in a professional recording studio.
 The resulting album, Artificial Heart, was released on November 8, 2011.
-It contains 18 songs, including his two songs from Portal.
+It contains 18 songs, including his two songs from the Portal series.

 In May 2012, Coulton became the house musician for the NPR game show Ask Me Another.
 Coulton performs some of his own songs on the show, as well as covers of other songs related to the trivia and puzzle challenges.

 Since 2011, Coulton has hosted his own annual week-long affinity cruise, the JoCo Cruise.
+The cruise has attracted high profile performers such as Rachel Bloom, Aimee Mann, Josh Gondelman, They Might Be Giants, and Wil Wheaton, among others.